sonamd6807456/ICT105-DRUK-MVP/docs/idea-log.md

 ### Why This is Suitable
 A marketplace prototype can begin with basic product listings and user profiles, making it achievable for a semester-long MVP project

+---

+## Idea 3 — Local Artisan Marketplace

+**Problem Area:**
+Local artisans have limited access to wider markets and customers.

+**Target Users:**
+Artisans, craft makers, and small business owners.

+**Current Alternative:**
+Physical stores, local markets, and social media.

+**Proposed IT Solution:**
+An online marketplace where artisans can showcase and sell handmade products.

+**Possible Technology:**

+* Web marketplace
+* Cloud database
+* Product management system

+**Why This Is Suitable:**
+It expands market reach and supports local entrepreneurship.

+---

+## Idea 4 — Lost and Found Reporting System

+**Problem Area:**
+Students often lose personal belongings on campus and have difficulty locating them.

+**Target Users:**
+University students.

+**Current Alternative:**
+Notice boards, social media posts, and asking friends.

+**Proposed IT Solution:**
+A web-based system where users can report lost and found items, upload photos, and search for missing belongings.

+**Possible Technology:**

+* Web application
+* Database system
+* User authentication

+**Why This Is Suitable:**
+It provides a faster and more organized way to recover lost items.

+---

+## Idea 5 — Student Planner Dashboard

+**Problem Area:**
+Students struggle to manage assignments, deadlines, and class schedules.

+**Target Users:**
+University students.

+**Current Alternative:**
+Paper planners, notebooks, and calendar applications.

+**Proposed IT Solution:**
+A dashboard that helps students track assignments, schedules, and upcoming deadlines in one place.

+**Possible Technology:**

+* Dashboard system
+* Web application
+* Cloud database

+**Why This Is Suitable:**
+It improves time management and academic performance.

+---

+## Idea 6 — Internship Tracking Dashboard

+**Problem Area:**
+Students find it difficult to search for and monitor internship opportunities.

+**Target Users:**
+University students.

+**Current Alternative:**
+Multiple job websites, emails, and manual tracking.

+**Proposed IT Solution:**
+A dashboard that lists internship opportunities and allows students to track application progress.

+**Possible Technology:**

+* Web application
+* Dashboard system
+* Database management

+**Why This Is Suitable:**
+It simplifies internship searches and helps students manage applications more efficiently.